slaveofcode/grpc-presentation/PITCHME.md

 @ulend
 @snapend

----
+---?image=assets/img/thinking-kong.jpg&opacity=60&position=right&size=50% 100%
 @snap[north-west span-50 text-center]
 #### The Benefit for using gRPC
 @snapend

 @snap[west span-55]
 @ul[list-spaced-bullets text-09]
-- You will be amazed
+- Simple communication contract
 - What you can achieve
 - With a **little imagination**
 - And GitPitch Markdown